ckeditor/ckeditor5/docs/tutorials/widgets/implementing-an-inline-widget.md

 <info-box warning>
 	**Please be advised that we are currently working on the official implementation of this feature!**

 	The official feature will be much more robust than the solution presented here, and will offer many configuration options.
 If you plan to implement a custom placeholder feature based on this tutorial, we strongly advise waiting for the official solution.

-	If you have any questions regarding the timeline or expected functionallity of the upcoming official merge fields feature, feel free to [contact us](https://ckeditor.com/contact/).
+In case of any questions, feel free to [contact us](https://ckeditor.com/contact/).
 </info-box>

 First, you will use widget utilities and conversion to define the behavior of this feature.
 Later on, you will use dropdown utilities to create a dropdown that will allow for inserting new placeholders.
 You will also learn how to use the editor configuration to define allowed placeholder names.